AF-1/lms-alternativeplaycount/README.md

 **Alternative Play Count**[^1] provides *alternative* **play count**s and **skip count**s that aim to reflect your true listening history.<br><br>
 If you *skip* tracks in a playlist, LMS still increases their *play* counts.
 With **Alternative Play Count** you set a time *after* which a song counts as **played**.
 If you skip the song **before**, it counts as **skipped**, **not played**.<br><br>
-💡 Even though you can use APC data with any plugin and in any SQLite query, the ***Alternative Play Count* plugin was designed with [Dynamic Playlists](https://github.com/AF-1/lms-dynamicplaylists) and [Visual Statistics](https://github.com/AF-1/lms-visualstatistics) in mind**.<br><br>
+You can use APC data in any SQLite query or with other plugins to create/play smart playlists (dynamic playlists), virtual libraries or to skip specific tracks.
+See [**features**](https://github.com/AF-1/lms-alternativeplaycount#features) section for details.<br><br>
-As LMS and APC play counts diverge in the long term, you will benefit from the more accurate quality of the data (e.g. in DPL mixes & VS charts).
+💡 As LMS and APC play counts diverge in the long term, you will benefit from the more accurate quality of the data (e.g. in smart playlists & statistics).
 <br><br>
 [⬅️ **Back to the list of all plugins**](https://github.com/AF-1/)
 <br><br>